DataDog/documentation/content/en/tracing/trace_collection/_index.md

 Capture observability data from in-house code or complex functions that aren't captured by automatic instrumentation.
 To custom instrument your application, you can use either of these options:

-- [Datadog libraries][9]: Use Datadog tracing libraries to add and customize observability within Datadog.
+- [Datadog APIs][9]: Use the Datadog API to add and customize observability within Datadog.
 - [OpenTelemetry APIs][10]: Use OpenTelemetry API support in Datadog libraries to have vendor-neutral instrumentation of your code.

 To learn more, see [custom instrumentation][6].

 ## APM setup tutorials

-The following tutorials guide you through setting up distributed tracing for a sample application on various infrastructure scenarios, with both automatic and custom instrumentation, using the Datadog tracing libraries:
+The following tutorials guide you through setting up distributed tracing for a sample application on various infrastructure scenarios, with both automatic and custom instrumentation, using the Datadog SDKs:

 {{< whatsnext desc="Choose your language and environment:" >}}
     {{< nextlink href="tracing/guide/tutorial-enable-python-host" >}}<img src="/images/integrations_logos/python-avatar.png" /> <img src="/images/tracing/guide/tutorials/tutorial-host-icon.png" /> Enabling Tracing on a Python Application on the Same Host as Datadog Agent{{< /nextlink >}}